EthicsCodes/hackers-ethic/CoE.md

 ## Hacker's Bond

-I pledge to uphold this Ethic, recognizing these tenets and Ethos as essential for productive cooperation and collective success.
+I pledge to uphold this Ethic, recognizing these Tenets and Ethos as essential for productive cooperation and collective success.

 Committed to think freely, never to hinder the free expression of others; I dedicate myself to advancing the project, the well-being of its participants, and my own skills and knowledge.